sidz58/PDF-Answering-AI/README.md

 * **Important:** To install ***ANY*** package on VS Code, it is necessary to set up a **virtual environment** in the same folder that you cloned this repo into.
 Refer to this video link:
 _https://www.youtube.com/watch?v=GZbeL5AcTgw_
-* Install the packages by using the **pip** program. **Refer to the end of this file to find the relevant versions of the packages to insure compatibility**.
+* Install the packages by using the **pip** program. **Refer to the end of this file to find the relevant versions of the packages to ensure compatibility**.
 * If you have a newer version of the packages mentioned please downgrade it by using the **pip uninstall** command.

 * To access the web application, please run the **WebApp.py** program.
 You will find a URL which will be hosted locally. **CTRL + Click** to launch the web app.